 Come to chat with us at the polytunnel Plant Shop just inside the gate of the Botanical Gardens in Singleton Park any Wednesday from February onwards.

-Or send us an email using the CONTACT FORM below giving your details and we will contact you with a date to come to meet us.
+Or send us an email using the CONTACT FORM below giving your details and we will contact you.

 If you decide to become a volunteer you will receive induction training, support and a very warm and friendly welcome.
 We look forward to meeting you.